-The sources of drinking water (both tap water and bottled water) include rivers, lakes, streams, ponds, reservoirs, springs, and wells.
-As water travels over the surface of the land or through the ground, it dissolves naturally-occurring minerals and, in some cases, radioactive material.
+The sources of drinking water, including both tap water and bottled water, are rivers, lakes, streams, ponds, reservoirs, springs, and wells.
+As water travels over the land's surface or through the ground, it dissolves naturally occurring minerals and, in some cases, radioactive materials.